 Think this could help you play better?
 Absolutely!

-If you have ever read my review of Poker Indicator, you will know that I thought it had great potential, save for a few important draw backs that kept it from competing with the market leaders in this category. hold'em indicator free offer Holdem Indicator now succeeds Poker Indicator and not only that, has zoomed to the top of the class of empirical poker calculators market wide.
+If you have ever read my review of Poker Indicator, (the pre-cursor to HI), you will know that I thought it had great potential, save for a few important draw backs that kept it from competing with the market leaders in this category. hold'em indicator free offer Holdem Indicator now succeeds Poker Indicator and not only that, has zoomed to the top of the class of empirical poker calculators market wide.

 With a lot of new calculator software being introduced rapidly, I have tested virtually all of them only to find numerous programming quirks that had to be noted so that I knew which one would work with which site, and on which computer!
 Poker Indicator always worked smoothly and never suffered from over-programming.
 Hold'em Indicator does just that as well, seamlessly flowing into every poker site I tried it on.
 New in this software is a mini view option that just squeaks under your site window if you just want the basic information in a handy spot.
 Why can't all poker calculators be this flawless?